demisto/content/Packs/CiscoWebExFeed/README.md

 `Cisco WebEx Feed` integration -  Fetches indicators from the Cisco WebEx website within Cortex XSOAR.

 ### Acknowledgements
-Special Thanks to Scott Brumley  for his significant code contribution in developing this content pack. thank you!
+Special Thanks to Scott Brumley for his significant code contribution to developing this content pack.
+Thank you!